A humble MOSS alternative that also catches

 Technical Interview Screening

-Hiring platforms integrate code plagiarism APIs to validate take-home coding tests and live coding challenges.
-Detect candidates who copy solutions from the web or share answers between interview rounds.
+Hiring platforms use code plagiarism APIs to review take-home tests and coding challenges.
+Spot candidates who copy from the web, share answers between rounds, or quietly paste in AI-generated solutions.

 Enterprise IP Protection